test-prof/test-prof/guides/any_fixture.md

 ```

 The reporting is off by default, to enable the reporting set `TestProf::AnyFixture.reporting_enabled = true` (or you can invoke it manually through `TestProf::AnyFixture.report_stats`).

+You can also enable reporting through `ANYFIXTURE_REPORT=1` env variable.

 ## Caveats